CU-DBMI/wall-of-software/README.md

 - Look at existing entries and [hexb.in](http://hexb.in/) for inspiration!
 - Enough margins for main content to fit nicely inside hexagon.
 - _Web-friendly_ version ideally doesn't contain text.
-  More intriguing!
+  Why?
-  Website can add text from name as needed.
+  More visually appealing, more consistent, more intriguing, and website already displays name text as needed.

 ## Help